 - Why the activity is required by the school and to what end the project may be carried to

-- The extent of logistic support your school is willing to extend to your project
+- The extent of logistic and financial support your school is willing to extend to your project

 - The extent of academic support and guidance you will receive from your school advisers